updated Last minute

 Cultural exchange and learning opportunities

 We have close connections with many Amish neighbors, who are engaged in farming, gardening, baking, cabinet-making, carpentry, and the raising and training of horses.
-A WorkAway guest would have many opportunities to interact, learn from, and work with this community while staying with us.
+We spend a lot of time learning from our Amish neighbors and friends.
+Workawayers will have the unique experience of interacting with this interesting and usually hard-to-access community.

-Madison, Wisconsin, the capitol of the state, is a 90 minute drive from the farm.
-Madison is a small, pretty, college town, home to the University of Wisconsin, located on the isthmus between Lake Monona and Lake Mendota.
+Madison, Wisconsin, the capital of the state, is a 90-minute drive from the farm.
+Madison is a small, pretty, college town, home to the University of Wisconsin, located between Lake Monona and Lake Mendota.

-Madison has many interesting restaurants and bars, a lively year-round sports scene (cross-country skiing, biking, sailing, rock climbing) and a good local music.
-There are farmers’ markets.
-The Overture Center and the Chazen Museum in downtown Madison have many interesting musical, theatrical and art events throughout the year.
+Madison has many interesting restaurants and bars, a lively year-round sports scene (cross-country skiing, biking, sailing, rock climbing), and good local music.
+There are several very nice farmers’ markets.
+The Overture Center and the Chazen Museum in downtown Madison have many interesting musical, theatrical, and art events throughout the year.
+Madison is known for its vibrant "foodie" culture featuring many diverse restaurants and a farm to table restaurant scene, small local breweries and local cheese making traditions.

 • Help